digitalartlab/dal-lounge-lights/README.md

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

 ## Thanks
 This project wouldn't be possible without the amazing open source Fadecandy project.
-Read more about it on [their GitHub repo](https://github.com/scanlime/fadecandy).
+Sadly, the original project by Scanlime is lost to time, but our appreciation still stands.

+In related news: lots of thanks to PimentNoir for [creating a fork](https://github.com/PimentNoir/fadecandy) that we can continue to use!